 In the gospel of John we read of an unlikely partnership of two men from rival parties.
 Joseph of Arimathea was an influential rich man, a member of the Sanhedrin.
 The Sadducees were the Temple party who controlled the priesthood, and had political power with authority under Roman rule.
-The other, Nicodemus, was a Pharisee, those who focused on the law, oral tradition, and personal piety.
-They had influence over the general population.
+The other, Nicodemus, was a Pharisee, those who focused on the law, oral tradition, and personal piety and had influence over the general population.
 How did these two men from opposing groups come to be working together?

 Joseph of Arimathea – the secret disciple

 Joseph came from Arimathea, a small town in the hill country of Ephraim, some twenty miles north-west of Jerusalem.
 He was a man of influence and authority, used to moving in political and legal circles.
 The different gospels give us insight into his character, that he was a rich man, and also a secret disciple of Jesus.
 He was a prominent member of the Jewish Council, and regarded as a good and upright man.
 He had not consented to the Sanhedrin’s decision and action to condemn Jesus to death.

 The Pharisees were the ‘teachers of the law’ in Israel.
 They added their own interpretation to the law for the changing times that they were living in.
 They were inflexible in their adherence to their oral traditions which added a religious burden on the people.
 But they had influence and the general support of the public.
 Nicodemus is mentioned in John’s gospel, when he sought a private interview with Jesus.
 He came at night, either to be discreet and unseen or because a long conversation would not have been possible in the daytime with the crowds.

 Faith or fear – A time to choose

 Both were ‘secret’ disciples of Jesus.
 They had a lot to lose in publicly acknowledging their belief in Jesus, as the Messiah, the Son of God.
 But God’s perfect timing had them strategically placed in the right positions, to act at the right time.